AmoghA4/Project-Reports/README.md

 # Project-Reports
-A repository of reports on all research projects and internships I have worked on.
+This repository contains reports from research projects and internships that I have undertaken.
+Unless explicitly stated otherwise, all documents in this repository are original intellectual property and are protected under applicable copyright laws.
+Unauthorized use, reproduction, distribution, or modification of any content, in whole or in part, is strictly prohibited without the prior written consent of the respective author(s).
+Viewing is permitted solely for informational purposes.